-Founded in 1997, the International Affairs Fellowship in Japan (IAF-J), sponsored by Hitachi, Ltd., seeks to strengthen mutual understanding and cooperation between the rising generations of leaders in the United States and Japan.
+Founded in 1997, the International Affairs Fellowship (IAF) in Japan, sponsored by Hitachi, Ltd., seeks to strengthen mutual understanding and cooperation between the rising generations of leaders in the United States and Japan.
 The program provides a selected group of mid-career U.S. citizens the opportunity to expand their professional horizons by spending a period of research or other professional activity in Japan.
 Fellows are drawn from academia, business, government, media, NGOs, and think tanks.
 In cooperation with CFR, the program’s sponsor, Hitachi, Ltd., assists fellows in finding suitable host organizations in Japan.
 A nonexclusive list of cooperating institutions in Japan can be found below.

 Fellows are selected on the basis of academic and professional accomplishments and promise, the merits and feasibility of their specific research or action proposals, character and personal qualities conducive to promoting cross-cultural communication and cooperation, and the contribution that the proposed research or professional activity will make to the applicant’s individual career development.

 The selection process is highly competitive.
 CFR’s Fellowship Affairs Office processes the applications, and the IAF in Japan selection committee reviews all applications to identify the most promising candidates.
 About one-third of the most qualified applicants are selected as finalists to be interviewed by several IAF in Japan selection committee members.
 Based on the overall application and the results of the interviews, the selection committee chooses approximately three to five finalists to be fellows.

 The duration of the fellowship is between three and twelve months.
 The program awards a stipend in yen, which covers travel and living expenses in Japan.
 Fellows are considered independent contractors rather than employees of CFR, and are not eligible for employment benefits, including health insurance.